 When commencing the administration of an estate, it is helpful to obtain an IRS power of attorney (Form 2848) from the personal representative, in order to ease any future dealings with the Internal Revenue Service.
 In fact, three Forms 2848 should be obtained and retained for future use, as needed.
 One should be obtained in the name of the estate, using the estate EIN, and it should indicate that it pertains to fiduciary income tax.
 (As a general rule, the IRS will accept a Form 2848 that applies to the current year and the future three-year period.)
 The second should be obtained in the name of the decedent, using the decedent's social security number, and it should indicate that it pertains to the decedent's individual income tax, estate tax, and gift tax (if applicable).
-The third should be obtained in the name of the executor, using the executor's social security number (in the case of an individual) or EIN (in the case of a corporate executor), and it should indicate that it pertains to the Form 2848 will not be needed.
-Failure to follow this protocol will result in rejection of one or more of the Forms 2848 when (and if) they are eventually submitted to the IRS.
+The third should be obtained in the name of the executor, using the executor's social security number (in the case of an individual) or EIN (in the case of a corporate executor), and it should indicate that it pertains to the Form 8971 (basis reporting), if that form will be necessary; otherwise the third Form 2848 will not be needed.
+Failure to follow this protocol will result in rejection of one or more of the Forms 2848 when (and if) they are eventually submitted to the IRS, and the letter sent by the IRS rejecting the Form 2848 will not adequately explain the reason for the rejection.
 Although it might seem odd to obtain a power of attorney in the name of a decedent, it is because the income tax returns, estate tax return, and gift tax returns are filed under the decedent's name and social security number, not under the estate's EIN.
 In contrast, the fiduciary income tax return is filed under the EIN of the estate, and the Form 8971 is filed under the identifying number of the executor.
 All three Forms 2848 will be signed by the personal representative in her capacity as personal representative.
 (If a post-mortem revocable trust is involved, rather than a probate, the same principles apply, but the Forms 2848 will be signed by the trustee.)
 Although Forms 2848 are not normally attached to tax returns when the returns are filed, it is a common practice to attach a Form 2848 to the estate tax return.
 For a further discussion of Form 8971, see the section on basis reporting, below.
 Another form to consider filing is Form 8821, which allows accountants, attorneys, etc., to receive information from the IRS regarding a taxpayer, but does not allow those persons to represent (speak on behalf of) the taxpayer.
 That form is useful, for example, if the trustee or personal representative would like to authorize her accounting firm to receive information concerning an estate, a trust, or a decedent.